-What to do on a Saturday in Dublin City for Free
+What to do on a Saturday – Top Five Free Things to Do in Dublin City

-Most of Dublin’s best attractions are within walking distance of each other but if your boots weren’t made for walking you can always hop on a bus or luas for a couple of euro or even better hire a DublinBike which at €5 for a Three Day Pass and with your first 30 mins of any bike trip free, you can get where you want to go quicker and feel good about yourself too.
+Most of Dublin’s best attractions are within walking distance of each other but if your boots weren’t made for walking you can always hop on a bus or luas for a couple of euros.
+Or even better hire a DublinBike.
+They’re very affordable at €5 for a Three Day Pass.
+And as your first 30 mins of any bike trip is free, you can get where you want to go quicker, cheaper and feel good about yourself too.

 The Phoenix Park & Farmleigh

 Open 24/7, 365 days a year, The Phoenix Park is one of Europe’s ‘largest designed landscapes’.
 It was originally purposed as a deer park back in the 17th Century and hundreds of years later, you can still spot deers (not the same ones from the 1600’s obviously), running, grazing and doing deer stuff there.
 You’ll also spot walkers, joggers, cyclists, footballers, cricketers, horse riders and dog walkers too.
 Complete with a Visitor Centre, Café, Tea Rooms, Zoo and Bicycle Hire – you could spend quite some time out of your Saturday here so keep an eye on your watch!

 If you are visiting The Phoenix Park between the months of January and April, be sure to visit Farmleigh.
 They offer free tours and a history lesson for you to enjoy.
 Other times of the year you will find markets, festivals and fairs happening in and around Farmleigh’s buildings but always check their website for access to save disappointment www.farmleigh.ie